Raphire/Win11Debloat/README.md

 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
 - Disable the widget service & hide the widget (news and interests) icon on the taskbar.
 - Hide the Chat (meet now) icon from the taskbar.
 - Hide the 3D objects folder under 'This pc' in windows explorer.
+(Windows 10 only)

-## The windows 11 default settings will
+## Selecting the custom configuration will

-- Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed).
-- Disable telemetry, diagnostic data & targeted ads.
-- Disable bing search, bing AI & cortana in windows search.
-- Disable tips & tricks on the lockscreen.
-(This may change your lockscreen wallpaper to the windows default)
-- Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
-- Disable the widget service & hide the widget icon on the taskbar.
-- Hide the Chat icon from the taskbar.

-## The 'Custom' option allows you to customize the script to your exact needs
-A full list of what changes this script can make can be found [here](#improve-your-windows-experience).
+Give you access to even more options and allow you to customize the script to your exact needs.
+A full list of what this script can do can be found [here](#improve-your-windows-experience).

 ## Usage

-Disclaimer: I believe this script to be completely safe to run, but use this script at your own risk!
+Disclaimer: I believe this script to be completely safe to run, in fact, great care went into making sure this script does not break any OS functionality.
+But use this script at your own risk!

 ### Easy method